 Does Baldness Come from Your Maternal Grandfather?

 There’s a widespread belief that men inherit the male baldness gene solely from their mother’s father.
 While not always true, there’s some truth to it.
 Since the AR gene, which influences baldness, is on the X chromosome, men can inherit this bald gene variant from their maternal grandfather.
-But with many genes potentially influencing male pattern baldness, you can also inherit hair loss genetics from your maternal and paternal side.
+But with many genes potentially influencing male pattern baldness, you can inherit hair loss genetics from your maternal and paternal side.

 Can You Stop Genetic Hair Loss?